What is the eIDAS Regulation?

 - Created in a way that allows the signer to remain in control

-- Liked to the document so that any subsequent change is detected
+- Linked to the document so that any subsequent change is detected

 Normally, an advanced electronic signature is created using digital certificates and cryptographic keys, meaning it may also be considered a digital signature.
 However, they may also use biometrics, access codes, and other electronic means.